-Safety instructions!
+Safety Instructions!

 Although the supplied exhaust is insulated, it will get hot during and immediately after heater operation.

 To avoid potential safety issues the exhaust system must be installed according to these instructions.

-- The exhaust hull fitting must not be fitted to a deck or horizontal surface. - Under no circumstances connect the heater exhaust to an engine exhaust or any other exhaust system. - The exhaust outlet must vent directly to atmosphere. - Adequate clearance must be kept around the exhaust system to prevent interference with important functional parts of the boat, e.g. steering or throttle cables. - Route the flexible exhaust giving clearance and consideration to heat sensitive components such as fuel lines, electrical cables, etc. - Ensure the support brackets supplied are used to secure the exhaust and avoid damage by vibration. - Position the hull fitting so that either the heater combustion air or other inlets cannot draw in exhaust fumes. - Ensure that the position of the hull fitting allows fumes to exit freely and not affect nearby surfaces, e.g. fenders, ropes or mouldings. - To avoid water ingress, the hull fitting must be at least 300mm above the waterline and a suitable bend formed in the exhaust to prevent water collecting in the exhaust. - The exhaust must not be routed through the living area.
+- The exhaust hull fitting must not be fitted to a deck or horizontal surface. - Under no circumstances connect the heater exhaust to an engine exhaust or any other exhaust system. - The exhaust outlet must vent directly to atmosphere. - Adequate clearance must be kept around the exhaust system to prevent interference with important functional parts of the boat, e.g. steering or throttle cables. - Route the flexible exhaust giving clearance and consideration to heat sensitive components such as fuel lines, electrical cables, etc. - Ensure the support brackets supplied are used to secure the exhaust and avoid damage by vibration. - Position the hull fitting so that either the heater combustion air or other inlets cannot draw in exhaust fumes. - Ensure that the position of the hull fitting allows fumes to exit freely and not affect nearby surfaces, e.g. fenders, ropes or mouldings. - To avoid water ingress, the hull fitting must be at least 300mm above the waterline and a suitable bend formed in the exhaust to prevent water collecting in the exhaust. - The exhaust must not be routed through the living area. - Do not use cable ties to secure the exhaust, or secure anything to the exhaust.